Easy Chicken and Dumplings with Biscuits

 Drop biscuits in an even layer and cook with the lid on!
 Press the dumplings below the broth and break them apart as needed, as they cook.
 Leaving the lid on the pot traps the steam and helps the dumplings to cook quickly.
 You can test one by splitting it open, it should be soft and fluffy, not doughy.

-Don’t over simmer chicken and dumplings.
-If you overcook biscuit dumplings, they can essentially fall apart and disappear (or become overly dense).
+Don’t over cook this chicken and dumplings.
+If you cook the biscuit dumplings for too long, they can essentially fall apart and disappear (or become overly dense).

 A serving of creamy chicken and dumplings made with biscuits on a plate with a spoon.